jwalton/rust-book-abridged/docs/ch04-ownership.md

 }
 ```

+:::info

-Also we can use a move to redeclare an immutable variable as mutable:
+We can do something slightly tricky with a move like this too.
+We can take an immutable variable and turn it into a mutable one:

 ```rust
 fn main() {